craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 ###### Low Light
 Low Light enough Light to see generalities, but not details.
 Typically, Low Light is emitted by small sources, such as candles or screens, or at the edge of High Light.

-While you are in a space lit by Low Light, you have Advantage on Stealth, Th
+While you are in a space lit by Low Light, you have Advantage on Stealth, Thievery, and Intimidation Skill Checks, and you have Disadvantage on Manipulation, Perception, and Investigation Skill Checks.

 ###### Darkness
+Darkness is little to no light, where you cannot reasonably be certain of what you are seeing.

+While you ar